 To artist Mary Ellen Long, the forest outside her Colorado home is her library, a place to gain knowledge of the world and catch up with the latest news.
 She presents the results of her research through woodland installations and symbolic volumes made from natural and found materials which explore themes of nature, ritual, process, and time.

 This exhibition showcases Long's "forest stories," both from her personal collection and from the University Libraries' Fine Press and Artists' Books Collection.
-For more access to these materials, contact Special Collections and Archives.

 Learn more about the artworks and the artist in this video presentation given by Mary Ellen Long at the University of Denver Libraries in September 2016.